queue-xec/master/README.md

 -   `transferEncryptToken` Enter a 32 length alphanumeric string Or prompt to generate one on the fly
 -   `token` Enter at least 20 length alphanumeric string Or prompt to generate one on the fly

-These info will saved and loaded in .env file at root Masters folder.Should be the same on all workers , to be able to communicate.
+These info will be saved and loaded in .env file in the root folder of Master.It should be the same on all workers , to be able to communicate.

 ## How to set job code to run in workers

-Edit [taskFile](https://github.com/queue-xec/master/blob/devel/src/task.js) inner `run()` method ⚠️ Beware , this file should never modified in a remote Worker instance because will be overwritten by Master next time Worker instance initiated.
+Edit [taskFile](https://github.com/queue-xec/master/blob/devel/src/task.js) inner `run()` method

+ ⚠️ Beware, this file should never be modified in a remote worker instance because it will be overwritten by Master the next time the worker instance is initiated

 ```javascript
 // Require here libs you passed from master as dependencies